 For now, the 26-year-old slugger is getting used to his new surroundings.
 Before hitting the field Sunday morning, he spent three hours in the clubhouse, bonding with his new teammates before many of them boarded a pair of buses for a trip to Fort Myers and a game against the Twins.

 Complete coverage of the Fightin' Phils and their MLB rivals from NBC Sports Philadelphia.

 Harper reported to camp in excellent shape.
 He had been taking batting practice at home in Las Vegas but will need time to ramp up the intensity before he's ready to see pitches in a game.
 The progression will include his taking live batting practice for a few days.
 Live BP is thrown by a real pitcher, not a coach, from 60 feet, 6 inches, using a full repertoire of pitches.

 "I'll try to see as much live BP as I can this week to get ready for games and stuff like that," Harper said.
 "I just want to see pitches.
 It doesn't matter who it's from or anything like that.
 I just want to see rotation (of the ball), feel what it feels like to be in my cleats again and be on the grass and just be out there."

 Harper said it typically takes him 40 to 45 game at-bats to be ready for the season.
-He can get some of those in a controlled setting in minor-league games later this month if need be.

 "I'm going to take my time," Harper said after Sunday's workout.
 "I don't want to rush.
 I'm going to take it day by day and once I can get into a game, I will.